binxiaoff/core/doc/technical/coding-standard.rst

  - One migration per ticket
  - Don't put sensitive data in the migration (personal data, password, etc...)
  - Don't modify an existing migration, generate a new one.

+Symfony
+ - About validation, favor the use of asserts and constraint callback methods if no need to call external service

 SQL
 We choose to stick to `SQL Style Guide <https://www.sqlstyle.guide/>`_